Primary Health Network (PHN)

 Client demographics dashboard:

-• Client numbers are not comparable to client data published in the AODTS in Australia 2021–22 report; these dashboards present clients that attended treatment in multiple PHN locations in the collection year.
-The total client numbers at the PHN level are greater than the state/territory results due to finer geographic granularity of PHNs compared to the state/territory level.
+- Client numbers are not comparable to client data published in the AODTS in Australia 2022–23 report.
+These dashboards include clients who attended treatment in multiple PHN locations in the collection year.
+The sum of clients across the 31 PHN levels is greater than the state/territory results due to finer geographic granularity of PHNs compared to the state/territory level.
+The sum of clients across PHNs is also greater than the national distinct client total for 2022–23, which reflects the number of clients treated, irrespective of whether they received treatment in multiple locations.

 Principal drug of concern dashboards: